Humoresque (1920 film)

-Humoresque is a 1920 American silent drama film produced by Cosmopolitan Productions, released by Famous Players-Lasky and Paramount Pictures, and was directed by Frank Borzage from a 1919 short story by Fannie Hurst and script or scenario by Frances Marion.
+Humoresque is a 1920 American silent drama film produced by Cosmopolitan Productions, released by Famous Players–Lasky and Paramount Pictures, and was directed by Frank Borzage from a 1919 short story by Fannie Hurst and script or scenario by Frances Marion.
+It follows the childhood and going to war of an immigrant family Lower East Side violinist.

 This film was the first film to win the Photoplay Medal of Honor, a precursor of the Academy Award for Best Picture.

 In 2015, the United States Library of Congress selected the film for preservation in the National Film Registry, finding it "culturally, historically, or aesthetically significant".

 Plot

 As described in a film magazine, Leon Kantor, born in the “Ghetto” of New York City, exhibits an exquisite, inherent musical ability that culminates in him becoming a famous violinist.
 He is born into a Jewish family with many siblings, a loving mother (Sarah Kantor), and a stingy father (Abrahm Kantor).
 Early scenes in the film depict their family's poor living conditions as well as Leon's childhood in the squalor of New York, including interactions with grimy playmates and his female friend, Gina Ginsberg, who later becomes his romantic interest.

 On his ninth birthday, Leon accompanies his father to a store, where he notices a four-dollar violin that sparks his interest.
 When Abrahm sees Leon interested in the violin, he tries to direct Leon to a more inexpensive music box and reprimands him when he keeps reaching for the violin.
 After they return home, Leon's interest in the violin is brought to his mother's attention.
 Sarah Kantor excitedly claims that her prayers for a musical prodigy have finally been answered and proceeds to give Leon his sibling Isadore's old violin.
 When Leon picks up the violin and plays, Sarah Kantor's belief in her son's musical genius is confirmed.
 Throughout the film, the love of Leon's mother is a significant presence in his musical journey.